CALL NOW

 Many tanker trucks also carry very dangerous materials, including radioactive materials.
 In the case of an accident involving these trucks, chemical spills can spread toxic fumes in the air, and exposure to this or the chemical can lead to serious injuries.

-What Are Your Legal Options After A Tanker Truck Accident?
+What Are Your Legal Options After a Tanker Truck Accident?

 If you’ve been injured after an accident with a tanker truck, there may be several legal avenues open to you.